yizhong187/dsa1101-notes/topic-4/Topic 4 Notes.md

 test.x = test.data[ ,c("Lag1","Lag2","Lag3","Lag4","Lag5")]
 ```

-Note that we only use the 5 lags as features where the magnitude of these 5 columns is the same.
-Hence, there is no need to standardize.
+**Note that in the above example, the 5 lags used as features have the same magnitude and hence, there is no need to standardize, but usually IT IS COMPULSORY**

-However, it is recommended to standardize the quantitative columns when their magnitude differ.

 ### Forming the <u>Response</u> for Training and for Testing